Seeing your heartbeat in your vision is often a brief and harmless sensation, but persistent or one-sided pulsing deserves medical attention.

 Why Can I See My Heartbeat in My Vision When Lying Down?

-Lying down can make you more aware of subtle bodily sensations, including the pulsing of blood vessels in your eyes.
-This increased awareness often makes the heartbeat visible in your vision more noticeable during rest or quiet moments.
+Lying down can make you more aware of subtle bodily sensations, including pulse-related changes around your eyes and head.
+That increased awareness may make the sensation more noticeable during rest or quiet moments.

 Can Stress Cause Me to See My Heartbeat in My Vision?